JasonThomasData/text_analysis_steam_reviews/README.md

     python3 unit_test.py

-I've put all tests in one file, but you can shift them around if you like because they all setUp() and tearDown() their own requirements.
+I've put all tests in one file.
+You can shift them around if you like because they all setUp() and tearDown() their own requirements.

 An internet connection is required for the tests to pass, since some tests scrape steam.